Industruino/documentation/proto.md

 The pins are connected directly to the MCU so we can use the standard Arduino functions.

+Note that the PROTO casing may have legacy labels for analog inputs, Please make sure to check the D21G pinout map for available analog input pins.

 ## Digital output
 Default HIGH signal is 3.3V.
 To get a digital output on the PROTO D21G at 5V level you should add a pull-up resistor to 5V (10K resistor should be sufficient).